sverma89asu/PythonVulnbrDetect/README.md

 # PythonVulnbrDetect
 This project is aimed to detect different software vulnerabilities in python source code using machine learning

+All the generated csv files are uploaded on the drive and can be used to run the MLPredictions.py directly instead of running the other three python file. https://drive.google.com/drive/folders/1wdTOo2Fj9za1IiIfLJi9-kc4eYMSLFDS

 # Requirements:
 ```
 pip install -r requirements.txt